Rivers & Redrock Itinerary

 Drive: Easy drives within the park have spectacular views of redrock and pine forest scenery.
 Stop along the way at the Sunrise, Sunset, Inspiration, and Bryce view points.

-Hikes: There are many trails within Bryce Canyon National Park, from easy to strenuous, with varying backdrops.
+Hikes: There are many trails within Bryce Canyon National Park to select from, with easy, moderate and strenuous routes featuring with varying backdrops.
 You can choose a hike to a waterfall, redrock hoodoos, spruce tree forests, the Bryce Amphitheater, and other famous landscapes.
 Navajo Loop Trail is a 1.3-mile hiking path that wanders through rock formations and draws you into the mystical hoodoos' perspective.
 If you have time, continue along the Queen's Garden trail for the best round-trip access to Bryce Canyon.
 The trail adds about 1.8 miles (3 km) and rises 320 feet back up to Sunrise Point.
 Alternatively, the park recommends taking the Queens Garden/Navajo Loop combination from Sunrise Point to the canyon floor then returning up the Navajo Trail.
 Depending on your pace, the approximately 3 miles (4.6 km) of the combination hike will take about three hours.

 At Night: Stargaze under incredibly dark skies at 9,000 feet (2,700 m).
-The longest active astronomy program in the National Park Service inspires unforgettable awe.
+The longest active astronomy program in the National Park Service inspires unforgettable awe at the universe.

 Ranger Program: Park rangers will share interesting facts and activities about the park, including wildlife stories, geologic history, kids interests, full moon hikes, astronomy and snowshoeing.